phel-lang/phel-lang/doc/content/documentation/api.md

 ```phel
 (< a & more)
 ```
-Checks if each argument is is strictly less than the following argument.
+Checks if each argument is strictly less than the following argument.
 Returns a boolean.

 ## `<=`